-More details: Robert D. Atkinson and Stephen Ezell, "Ten Principles to Guide the Trump Administration's Manufacturing Strategy" (Information Technology and Innovation Foundation, January 2017), https://itif.org/publications/2017/01/31/tenprinciples-guide-trump-administrations-manufacturing-strategy.
+More details: Robert D. Atkinson and Stephen Ezell, "Ten Principles to Guide the Trump Administration's Manufacturing Strategy" (Information Technology and Innovation Foundation, January 2017), https://itif.org/publications/2017/01/31/ten-principles-guide-trump-administrations-manufacturing-strategy.

-Congress should appropriate funds it has already authorized to launch a manufacturing universities pilot program within the Department of Defense.
+Congress should authorize \$100 million to expand the manufacturing universities pilot program within the Department of Defense.

 Engineering education in the United States has increasingly moved toward more abstract engineering science, leaving university engineering departments more concerned with producing pure knowledge than educating students and working with industry to solve real-world problems.
-To bridge this gap, the United Sates should designate a core of at least 20 "manufacturing universities" that revamp their engineering programs to focus much more on manufacturing engineering, and, in particular, on work that is relevant to industry.
-The 2017 National Defense Authorization Act (NDAA) authorized such a manufacturing universities pilot program at the Department of Defense.
-Congress should now formally appropriate funds to launch that pilot program.
+To bridge this gap, the United States should designate a core of at least 20 "manufacturing universities" that revamp their engineering programs to focus much more on manufacturing engineering, particularly on work that is relevant to industry.
+The 2017 National Defense Authorization Act (NDAA) authorized \$10 million for such a program at the Department of Defense, the Manufacturing Engineering Education Grant Program.
+Congress should now ramp up funding to expand it.